dsyer/ubuntu-make-vm-images/README.md

 > NOTE: you need a non-loopback address of localhost.

-You can login with a hostname if you configure that stuff in `~/.ssh/config`:
+You can login with just a hostname if you configure that stuff in `~/.ssh/config`:

 ```
 Host qemu